 In our pre-coronavirus world, I was often sent on assignments to meet such fascinating figures as Jagari Chanda, Zambia’s first ever rock star, and incredible people such as these Syrians, or this courageous Irish woman.

 I produced Radio 4’s Film Programme for several years and made docs on everything from the cinema of 1971 to The Life and Death of Colonel Blimp.
 I once spent an afternoon in Woody Allen’s private screening room in Manhattan.
 He seemed very tired.

 Thanks for taking the time to read about my work.
-Perhaps you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production.
-I enjoy teaching and have hosted many classes at The Guardian on everything from interview techniques to sound design.
-Whatever the query, it would be great to hear from you.
-Just head over to the contact page and drop me a line.
+If you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production please head over to my production company’s site Tempo & Talker and drop me a line.